 - Imperial War Museum – Imperial War Museums explores conflict from WW1 to the present day.
 Visit one of our five sites or explore our archives to discover real stories of modern war.

-My personal favorite is the Natural History Museum, without a doubt.
-Another one of my favorites is the National Gallery, it is an art museum in Trafalgar Square and holds over 2,000 paintings going back to the 13th century.
+My personal favourite is the Natural History Museum, without a doubt.
+Another one of my favourites is the National Gallery, it is an art museum in Trafalgar Square and holds over 2,000 paintings going back to the 13th century.

 DAY 4 | JACK THE RIPPER AND MORE

 Rest your legs in the morning with a Hop On Hop Off bus ride.
 4 days in London isn’t a lot of time to see everything in this amazing city, so getting on a Hop on Hop off busses allows you to cover a lot of ground without tiring your poor feet even more.